 Professor Christoph Igel is the Scientific Director of the Educational Technology Lab at the German Research Center for Artificial Intelligence (DFKI).
 He is responsible for the scientific-technological management of the laboratory.
 He is Principal Researcher, Spokesperson DFKI Berlin and member of the DFKI Steering Committee.
 After studies in history, sport science, political science and educational science, he completed a doctorate at Saarland University on the importance of cognitions for technology-based motor learning.
 He then wrote a postdoctoral thesis at the University of Münster on the potential and added value of technology enhanced learning for the strategic development of universities and academic disciplines in Europe.
-He holds the post of Professor of Educational Technology in the Faculty of Computer Science at Technical University of Chemnitz and is a Visiting Professor at the Research Focus Digitization, Diversity and Lifelong Learning as well as a Visiting Professor at the Continuing Education School in Shanghai Jiao Tong University (China).
+He holds the post of Professor of Educational Technology in the Faculty of Computer Science at Technical University of Chemnitz, the post of Professor of Information Technology in the Faculty of Technology and Engineering at Steinbeis University Berlin and is a Visiting Professor at the Research Focus Digitization, Diversity and Lifelong Learning at FernUniversität in Hagen as well as a Visiting Professor at the Continuing Education School in Shanghai Jiao Tong University (China).

 Thus far, Professor Igel has been responsible for over 100 national and international research, development and transfer projects in digital transformation in education as well as on how qualification and work are being changed by cutting edge technologies and artificial intelligence.
 He has written numerous monographs and articles in national and international journals, edited collected editions, and been a regular keynote speaker and driving force at national and international conferences for industry, science, associations and politics.
 He advises Dax companies on staff and work development issues in the era of digitisation, the internet of things and assistance services, and is an expert reviewer for funding programmes run by institutions such as the German Federal Ministries of Economics and Technology and of Education and Research and the Austrian Federal Ministry of Science, Research and Industry.